orbaone/react-native-orba-one/README.md

 # @orbaone/react-native-orba-one

-Official React-Native wrapper for Orba One SDK.
+Official React-Native wrapper for the Orba One SDK.

 ## Installation